 Since the basic backyard barbecue began evolving into the outdoor kitchen, the trend has taken off.
 Some of today’s outdoor cooking areas are full-on kitchens, with appliances, food prep space — even walls, ceilings and TVs.

 It’s not just where you prepare the food.
 It’s where people gather.
-Just as the kitchens inside of our homes are kind of the centre of energy at a party or gathering, the outdoor kitchen really has become that, as well.
+Just as the kitchens inside of our homes are kind of the center of energy at a party or gathering, the outdoor kitchen really has become that, as well.

 This trend used to be limited to the upper end of the market.
 But today even the middle portion of the market is embracing it.